 - Provide a business plan that includes marketing strategy and products, operating structure, etc.

 - Submit a Management Chart for all divisions, officers, managers and an Organizational Chart for applicants that are owned by another entity(ies).

 - Provide sample copies of the mortgage loan agreements.

 - Obtain a minimum $25,000 surety bond.
 The bond amount may be increased at the option of the Commissioner.
 The name that will be listed on the surety bond must match exactly as the name being listed in the application..

 - Complete the Supervisory Assessment Disclosure and the FinCen Disclosure, scan and email to Elizabeth.Miller@state.de.us.

-- If applicant answers Yes to any of the Disclosure Questions, provide complete details and any applicable backup documentation to support the explanation(s).
+- If the applicant answers "Yes" to any of the Disclosure Questions, provide complete details and any applicable backup documentation to support the explanation(s).

 - Obtain a Certificate of Authority or Good Standing from the Secretary of State.

 How Much Does a Delaware Mortgage Broker Bond Cost?

 The premium that you pay for a Delaware Mortgage Broker Surety Bond is based on credit.

 Delaware does not limit the number of dba’s or trade names used.